glweems/glweems/gwtuts/react-navbar-scroller.md

 ---
 path: /tutorials/react-navbar-scroller
 date: 2019-03-19
-title: "Simple navbar component using react, typescript, and styled-components."
+title: 'Simple navbar component using react, typescript, and styled-components.'
-subtitle: "In this project we will create a simple little Navbar component that has a logo or brand name and features horizontal scrolling."
+subtitle: 'In this project we will create a simple little Navbar component that has a logo or brand name and features horizontal scrolling.'
 thumbnail: https://raw.githubusercontent.com/gwtuts/react-navbar-scroller/master/demo.gif
+tags: ['react', 'navbar', 'component', 'typescript', 'styled-components']
 ---

 # Simple navbar component using react, typescript, and styled-components.